Who’s Afraid of Sally Binford?

 Sally and Susan entered the cave at about six o’clock that night.
 Armed with a single flashlight, they descended through a series of doors leading down into the caves.
 For Sally, it was a powerful, nearly psychedelic experience.
 Passing through the main chamber, they pointed their flashlight up to see the white calcite walls of the cave overflowing with enormous, polychrome paintings of galloping herds of animals, depicted in motion.
 “The place has a very, very important feeling.
 The artwork from the late Upper Paleolithic is exquisite.
 You are amazed by the level of artistry and the degree of anatomical knowledge they had.
 There were tremendous techniques developed by master artists that were lost and not rediscovered until the Renaissance.”

-The Hall of Bulls, Lascaux.
+Hall of Bulls, Lascaux Cave

 When they returned to the entrance later, they found that the lights were off and the door was locked from the outside.
 The rest of the crew had returned to the hotel.
 The flashlight grew dim, and they began pounding on the door and yelling for help.
 Terrified, Susan asked, “What are we going to do?”
 Sally replied, “We may be the first people in 12,000 years to spend the night here, look at it that way.”